 Two experimental units BM-21 "Grad" passed factory tests at the end of the year 1961.
 From 1 March to 1 in May 1962, at the Rzhev artillery range in the Leningrad Military District, state ground-force tests of the Grad divisional field rocket system took place.
 They planned to make a shot 663 rocket projectiles and make a run combat vehicles at a distance 10 000 km.
 However, the experienced 2 B5 machine passed only 3380 km, after which it had a chassis spar failure.
 After installing the artillery unit on the new chassis, the tests were continued, but the breakdowns continued to pursue this system.
 The deflections of the rear and middle axles again came to light, the drive shaft was bending from a collision on the balance shaft axis, etc. As a result, the specialists of the Ural Automobile Plant had to deal with a radical improvement of their chassis.
 Work was carried out to improve the rear axles and use for the manufacture of spars doped steel frame.
 It took about a year to eliminate the identified shortcomings and to refine the complex more thoroughly.

-28 March 1963, the Grad multiple rocket launcher entered service with individual rocket artillery divisions of the Soviet Army's rifle and tank divisions.
-With the adoption of the Grad system in the artillery regiments of all divisions, a separate division of the MLRS was introduced, as a rule, as part of the BM-18 combat vehicles 21.
+On March 28, 1963, the Grad multiple launch rocket system entered service with individual rocket artillery battalions of motorized rifle and tank divisions of the Soviet army.
+With the adoption of the Grad system in the artillery regiments of all divisions, a separate MLRS division was introduced, as a rule, consisting of 18 BM-21 combat vehicles.

 The multiply-charged nature of these jet systems, which have small-sized and simple launchers, determined the possibility of simultaneous destruction of targets over large areas, and volley fire ensured a sudden and high effect on the enemy.
 The BM-21 “Grad” combat vehicles, being highly mobile, were able to open fire within a few minutes after arriving at the position and leave it immediately after leaving the return fire.